Signs of Alcoholism

 - Showing erratic or unwarranted emotions such as anger and agitation, especially in unusual settings such as a public area

-- Persistent indulgence in actions that lead to major financial, health, or legal problems for the alcoholic and their loved ones
+- Persistent indulgence in actions that lead to major financial, health, or legal problems for the alcoholics and their loved ones

 Signs of Alcoholism (Alcohol Dependence)